Promineo-Tech/frontend-technologies/Week5/readme.md

 > remote server.
 In this lesson, we're communicating with GitHub using the
 > protocols they've defined in their documentation.

-Code along in the provided `index.html` and `index.js` files.
-A basic HTML structure is already in place.
-Getting data from a server via XHR happens in two stages.
-First, we make a _request_, and then we listen for, and handle, the _response_.

 #### Creating the XHR Request

 The first thing we want to do is get a list of our public repositories.
 A little research on the [Github List Repositories API][user_repos] tells us we can request a user's public repositories via a `GET` request to `https://api.github.com/users/:username/repos`, so let's try it out.

-**Top-tip:** API documentation will often use a colon to precede a dynamic value in a RESTful URL, like `:username`.
-That's your hint to supply your own value.

 First, let's add a link to our HTML so we can trigger the request.